St. Teresa's Academy: Academics

 The school's curriculum includes Advanced Placement classes and Advanced College Credit classes in conjunction with Rockhurst University and the University of Missouri-Kansas City.

 St. Teresa's Academy's student newspaper, the Dart. has received numerous awards.
 DartNewsOnline.com, the website corresponding with the newspaper, received the title of Pacemaker, the highest award from the National Scholastic Press Association, for the 2009–2010 school year, the same year the website was launched.

 The school's yearbook, the Teresian, has also won many national awards, including the Pacemaker in the academic years 2010-2011 and 2012–2013, placing it in the top 25 yearbooks in the nation, as well as the Pacemaker finalist in 2009–2010, 2011-2012 and 2013–2014.
 The Teresian also won awards including the All-American Award with 5 Marks of Distinction and the Gold Crown.
 In addition to its recognition for journalistic excellence at a national level as a book, many photographers, writers and graphic designers have received awards on a city, state, and national level for individual contributions to the book.

 Athletics

 The academy fields athletic teams in basketball, soccer, volleyball, cross country, golf, track, softball, swimming, tennis, dance and lacrosse.
 The school recently built a new track and field facility on campus that is highlighted by an 8-lane Mondo surface track and field that is set up for girls soccer, lacrosse and softball.
 The Stars compete in the largest class of MSHSAA sports; most recently playing for district championships in soccer, basketball, golf, tennis, cross country and volleyball.

-Controversy

-In September 2017, Snapchat images revealed students playing a beer pong drinking game of "Jews vs. Nazis" while posing near a swastika.